Alamein railway station

-Alamein railway station is a commuter railway station and the terminus of the Alamein line, serving the eastern Melbourne suburb of Ashburton in Victoria, Australia.
+Alamein station is a railway station operated by Metro Trains Melbourne and the terminus of the Alamein line, which is part of the Melbourne rail network.
+It serves the eastern Melbourne suburb of Ashburton in Victoria, Australia.
 Alamein is a ground-level unstaffed station, featuring one side platform.
 It opened on 28 June 1948.

 History

 Alamein station opened on 28 June 1948, and was the last station to be built on what is now the line of the same name.
 It opened on the reservation of the former Outer Circle line.
 The section on which Alamein is now located was closed to all traffic in 1895.

 The station served a new Housing Commission estate that had been constructed for people who were displaced after World War II.
 The station still bears the name of the estate, which in turn had been named after the World War II battlefield in North Africa.
 It opened without much fanfare; there was no official ceremony from the Victorian Railways, local politicians or local councillors.
 Only 103 tickets were sold up to 10:30 a.m. on the first day of operations.

 On 31 December 1956, an incident involving Swing Door driving trailer 10D and motor 155ABM occurred at the station after 10D, which was the leading car of the 16:29 service from Camberwell, overshot the platform and crashed into a timber buffer at the down end of the platform.
 10D derailed in the incident as it pushed down on the buffer, before lifting upwards and coming to a stop leaning on an angle and a few metres away from a stanchion.
 There were no injuries reported from the fifteen people in 10D.
 At the time, the cause of the crash was due to faulty brakes.

 During the 2011/2012 financial year, it was the 8th least used station on Melbourne's metropolitan network, with 153,000 passenger movements.